Canadian Vickers: Shipbuilding

 Following World War I, labour militancy grew within Quebec.
 In June 1919, Canadian Vickers workers led labour action in Montreal as part of larger strike actions within the shipbuilding industry.
 The labour strike was a result of demands for maximum 8-hour shifts.
 Employees of Canadian Vickers coordinated with other work forces in Montreal, though shortly after it began, disagreements over a general strike led the labour action to falter.
 The end of the First World War also saw a reduction of shipping orders and increased competition among shipbuilders.
 This led to consolidation among shipyards and Canadian Vickers' parent company, Vickers merged with Armstrong Whitworth to form Vickers-Armstrongs.
 In 1926, Frank Ross of Montreal Dry Dock and two business partners sought to acquire Canadian Vickers from its parent company.
 Negotiations began in March and were agreed to in November.
 In 1928, Ross merged Montreal Dry Dock with Canadian Vickers.
 During the 1930s, the yard survived the Great Depression with repair contracts and constructing manufacturing turbines and structural steel.

 The shipyard was reacquired by Vickers in 1956.
 It was renamed Vickers Canada Limited in 1978 after being sold to Canadian interests and renamed several times again by the last owners Marine Industries, eventually (as Versatile Vickers Inc in 1981 and MIL Vickers in 1987).
 Shipbuilding operations ceased by 1988.

 Aerospace

 Canadian Vickers ventured into aircraft manufacturing in 1923 when it won a contract to supply Vickers Viking flying boats to the recently formed Canadian Air Force (Royal Canadian Air Force from 1924).
-Between 1923 and 1944, Canadian Vickers produced over 400 aircraft, some of which were original Vickers' designs while the remainder were other manufacturers' designs built under license.
+Between 1923 and 1944, Canadian Vickers produced over 400 aircraft, some of which were original Vickers' designs while the remainder were other manufacturers' designs built under licence.